 All administrative arrangements for the Board are made via the IPA travel management platform, Egencia.
 This includes travel and accommodation.
+Information on the IPA Group's travel and insurance policies can be found on iConnect.

 For group bookings, every effort will be made to accommodate specific requests made by directors; however, the primary function of the Office of the CEO is to administer the organisation and the Board in the most efficient way.